-PhysioBank currently contains over 36,000 recordings of annotated, digitized physiologic signals and time series, organized in over 50 databases (collections of recordings).
-All are freely available from PhysioNet, but where should one begin looking among nearly 4 terabytes of data?
+PhysioBank currently contains over 40,000 recordings of annotated, digitized physiologic signals and time series, organized in over 60 databases (collections of recordings).
+All are freely available from PhysioNet, but where should one begin looking among over 4 terabytes of data?

 If you choose a record that contains ECG signals, you will probably see "·" (normal sinus beat) annotations and perhaps a few other types of annotations in the ATM output.
 If the mnemonics used to display these annotations are unfamiliar, you may wish to look them up in a table of the annotation codes displayed by the ATM and other PhysioToolkit software.